tmoens/zfm-documentation/README.md

 ```
 This generates (or overwrites) the /site subdirectory in policies and
 procedures directory.

+If you want to browse it before deploying it, just right-click the resulting
+index.html file and "run" it.

 The /site directory is static HTLM, so it's super easy to deploy.

 ## Deploying the Documentation